jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 **Key Capabilities:**

-- Generate protocols with 3 dosing strategies
+- Generate protocols for OIT
-- Automatic dilution calculations for unmeasurable doses
+- Automatic dilution calculations
 - Support for solid and liquid foods
 - Food A → Food B transitions at configurable thresholds
 - Real-time validation with color-coded warnings